OfficeDev/office-js-docs-pr/docs/concepts/correlated-objects-pattern.md

 # Avoid using the context.sync method in loops

 > [!NOTE]
-> This article assumes that you are beyond the beginning stage of working with at least one of the four host-specific Office JavaScript APIs &#151; for Excel, Word, OneNote, and Visio &#151; that use a batch system to interact with the Office document.
+> This article assumes that you're beyond the beginning stage of working with at least one of the four host-specific Office JavaScript APIs&mdash;for Excel, Word, OneNote, and Visio&mdash;that use a batch system to interact with the Office document.
 In particular, you should know what a call of `context.sync` does and you should know what a collection object is.
 If you're not at that stage, please start with [Understanding the Office JavaScript API](../develop/understanding-the-javascript-api-for-office.md) and the documentation linked to under "host-specific" in that article.

-For some programming scenarios in Office add-ins that use one of the host-specific API models (for Excel, Word, OneNote, and Visio), your code needs to read, write, or process some property from every member of a collection object.
+For some programming scenarios in Office Add-ins that use one of the host-specific API models (for Excel, Word, OneNote, and Visio), your code needs to read, write, or process some property from every member of a collection object.
 For example, an Excel add-in that needs to get the values of every cell in a particular table column or a Word add-in that needs to highlight every instance of a string in the document.
-You need to iterate over the members in the `items` property of the collection object; but, for performance reasons, you need to avoid calling `context.sync` in every interation of the loop.
+You need to iterate over the members in the `items` property of the collection object; but, for performance reasons, you need to avoid calling `context.sync` in every iteration of the loop.
 Every call of `context.sync` is a round trip from the add-in to the Office document.
-Repeated round trips hurts performance, especially if the add-in is running in Office on the web because the round trips go across the internet.
+Repeated round trips hurt performance, especially if the add-in is running in Office on the web because the round trips go across the internet.

 > [!NOTE]
-> All examples in this article use `for` loops; but the practices described apply to any loop statement that can iterate through an array, including the following:
+> All examples in this article use `for` loops but the practices described apply to any loop statement that can iterate through an array, including the following:
 >
 > - `for`
 > - `for of`
 > - `while`
 > - `do while`
 >
-> They also apply to any array method to which a function is passed and applied to the items in the array; including the following:
+> They also apply to any array method to which a function is passed and applied to the items in the array, including the following:
 >
 > - `Array.every`
 > - `Array.forEach`